johnnynunez/gstaichi/CODE_OF_CONDUCT.md

 ## Enforcement

 - Understand that speech and actions have consequences, and unacceptable behavior will not be tolerated.
-- If you are the subject of, or witness to any violations of this Code of Conduct, please contact us via email at community@taichi.graphics
+- If you are the subject of, or witness to any violations of this Code of Conduct, please contact us via email at community@gstaichi.graphics
 - If violations occur, organizers will take any action they deem appropriate for the infraction, up to and including expulsion.
 - Portions derived from [Slack Developer Community Code of Conduct](https://api.slack.com/community/code-of-conduct) under a Creative Commons [Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/3.0/) license.